burnoo/kspoon/README.md

 )
 ```

-It is also possible to write custom kspoon serializers that can access selected `Element`.
+It is also possible to write custom kspoon serializers that can access the selected `Element`.
+Read more here (TODO).
-Read more here.

-### External libraries
+### External librarues

-The `Kspoon` class has `toFormat(): StringFormat` function that can be used with 3rd party libraries.
+The `Kspoon` class has a `toFormat(): StringFormat` function that can be used with third-party libraries.
+For detailed
-For detailed integration instructions see following links:
+integration instructions, see the following links:

-- ktor
+- Ktor (TODO)
-- Retrofit
+- Retrofit (TODO)

 ### Supported targets